adsabs/adsabs.github.io/blog/_posts/2023-10-23-ads-models-and-datasets.md

 The FOCAL dataset will be used for the [Second Workshop on Information Extraction from the Scientific Literature](https://ui.adsabs.harvard.edu/WIESP/2023/shared_task_1) (WIESP 2023) part of [IJCNLP-AACL 2023](http://www.ijcnlp-aacl2023.org/).

+### We Want to Hear From You

+If you find any of these datasets useful in your research or if you are working on similar efforts, we would like to hear from you.
+You can contact the ADS Team at [ADS help](mailto:adshelp@cfa.harvard.edu).

 ### Linked Resources